nnym/dycon/README.md

-Dycon is a group of 2 projects:
+Dycon is a group of 2 projects for Java 17+:
 - dycon: a single class `Dycon` containing a method that can be invoked to trigger dycon-javac
 - dycon-javac: a plugin for the standard Java compiler that replaces calls to `Dycon::ldc` by `ldc` instructions.